 Click here to view headspace AOD resources and interactive supports.

-headspace Elsternwick offers free and confidential support for young people who are experiencing, or are at risk of developing psychosis.
+The headspace Early Psychosis program offers specialist support for young people who are experiencing, or at an increased risk of developing psychosis.

-If you or someone you know could benefit from this program, please call our team on (03) 9076 7500 or email and we will get back to you.
+If you or someone you know could benefit from learning more about the headspace Early Psychosis program please call us on (03) 9076 7500 or email.

 You can also read more about early psychosis here.

 We understand that family and friends are often the first to notice when you are struggling.

 This comprehensive guide includes mental health resources, tips on how to communicate with young people and support for work and study.